The eServices Register is an open register. Suppliers may apply to join at any time.

 Step 4.
 Wait for approval

-The eServices administrator will either approve or reject the application.
+The eServices Register administrator will either approve or reject the application.

 How the eServices Register contracting framework operates

-- Supplier applies for registration having familiarised themselves with the minimum terms and conditions made publicly available on the eServices homepage.
+- Supplier applies for registration having familiarised itself with the minimum terms and conditions.

-- Supplier ensures they are comfortable with the minimum terms and conditions of the Register and submits their registration request on the basis that if engaged by a purchasing agency under the Register, they will contract under the terms and conditions of the Register (as well as any non-contradictory terms inserted in the Contract Variables).
+- Supplier ensures it is comfortable with the minimum terms and conditions of the Register and submits their registration request on the basis that if engaged by a purchasing agency under the Register, it will contract under:

-- DPC assesses the supplier’s registration request and onboards them if they meet the registration requirements.
+- The eServices Register administrator assesses registration requests and onboards suppliers if they meet the registration requirements.

-- Supplier gets invited to respond to a Tender released by a purchasing agency under eServices.
+- Supplier is invited to respond to a tender released by a purchasing agency under the eServices Register.

-- Supplier responds, and if successful, completes the Contract Variables document with the purchasing agency.
+- If successful, completes the Contract Variables document with the purchasing agency.

 - Once signed, the Contract Variables document incorporates all relevant terms and conditions in the head contract.

-Make sure you read these documents and use them where needed.
+Suppliers must read the following and use them where needed.